 An important part of USA Powerlifting's testing program is the ability to test athletes without any advance notice in an out-of-competition setting.
 Athletes are subject to testing 365 days a year and do not have “off-seasons” or cutoff periods in which testing does not occur.
 Whereabouts information, (dates, times, locations, etc.) is information submitted by an athlete that allows the athlete to be located for out-of-competition testing.

 How does an athlete know if they must submit whereabouts information?

 Athletes will be notified if they are required to submit whereabouts information.
-As outlined in the World Anti-Doping Code, International Standard for Testing & Investigations, athletes who have been identified and notified that they are part of a Registered Testing Pool are responsible for directly keeping USA Powerlifting informed of their whereabouts.
+Additionally a list of RTP and METP athletes will be maintained on the USA Powerlifting website. a As outlined in the World Anti-Doping Code, International Standard for Testing & Investigations, athletes who have been identified and notified that they are part of a Registered Testing Pool (RTP) or Major Event Testing Pool (METP) are responsible for directly keeping USA Powerlifting informed of their whereabouts.
 Athletes that have not been notified of their responsibility to submit whereabouts information, are not required to submit any whereabouts information, although the can still be tested out-of-competition.